I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 How do I get my partner to take the news seriously?

 • Respect that your partner may be at a different stage to you.
-The analogy of one person being at the service station on the motorway while the other is just getting in the car to start a journey is appropriate and common.
-You may have to be prepared to wait at the divorce-diagnostic a while to allow them to catch up.
+The analogy of one person being at the service station on the motorway while the other is just getting in the car to start a journey is appropriate.
+You may have to be prepared to wait at the divorce diagnostic for a while to allow them to catch up.

-What emotions are normal if someone isn't ready to divorce or doesn't want to divorce?
+What emotions are normal if someone isn't ready or doesn't want to divorce?

-Your partner may experience shock, anger, denial and extreme upset.
-They may feel it is very unfair that they have no time or chance to put something right .
-Be kind, calm and empathic but also aware that you may not necessarily be the best person to offer support at this time as you are the one who has upset them.
+Your partner may experience shock, anger, denial, and extreme upset.
+They may feel it is very unfair to not be allowed the chance to ‘fix things’ or ‘change’.
+Be calm, kind and empathic.
+Be aware though that you may not necessarily be the best person to offer support at this time as you are the one who has upset them.

-Understanding why your partner doesn’t want to end the relationship can be helpful, you may discover it is not so much about your romantic relationship but fear of the future, what would happen with finances and childcare etc. Identifying what is triggering their anxiety and resistance means you can address the specific areas of concern.
+Understanding why your partner doesn’t want to end the relationship can be helpful.
+You may discover it is not so much about your romantic relationship but fear of the future; what happens with finances and childcare etc. Identifying what is triggering their anxiety and resistance means you can address the specific areas of concern.

 How long should I allow for my partner to catch up before I move on?

-The reality is, if one person says the relationship is over then it is.
-Its not possible to stay in a relationship with someone who no longer wants that relationship.
+The reality is, that if one person says the relationship is over then it is.
+It’s not possible to stay in a relationship with someone who no longer wants that relationship.
 It can be very distressing to suddenly face the end of a relationship that you still want to be in.
-It will take time, like any grieving process you have to go through the stages of shock, anger, denial and will finally reach the acceptance stage.
+It will take time and like any grieving process, you must go through the stages of shock, anger, and denial.
+But you will finally reach that acceptance stage and move on.

-It won't be a linear process, it can have ups and downs on the way.
+It won't be a linear process; it can have ups and downs on the way.
 Look after yourself and seek help and support when you need it.
-Remember it’s not a failure, it’s part of life and the experiences we go through, not all relationships last forever.
-You will emerge the other side although that feels hard now.
+Remember it’s not a failure, it’s part of life and the experiences we go through.
+Not all relationships last forever.
+It feels hard now, but you will emerge from the other side of it stronger.

 How can you process the news that your partner wants to separate?

-Talk to those close to you, tell them you may not necessarily want their advice or suggestions just to be listened to, that can really help to order and process thoughts.
-Counselling may help too. www.relate.org.uk
+Talk to those close to you, and tell them you may not necessarily want their advice or suggestions.
+Instead, you may just want to be listened to.
+This can really help to order and process your thoughts.
+Counselling may help too.

-Reflection is helpful but it’s also important to balance with thoughts and plans for the future without living life pondering 'what if's?'.
+Reflection is helpful.
+But it’s also important to balance reflection with thoughts and plans for the future and not live life pondering ‘What if?’.

 Start your amicable divorce journey